-These four ads were published in the Berkeley Citizen:
+These five ads were published in the Berkeley Citizen:

 Scheer received 29,393 votes to Cohelan’s 35,921.
 He won the election in Berkeley, North Oakland, and West Oakland.
 Terming the results a “moral victory and political success,” Scheer clearly sent a message to pro-war Democrats.
 If Cohelan didn’t get the message right away, he did in 1972 when Ron Dellums defeated him in the primary and began his long career in the House.

 In 1967, two products of Telegraph Avenue ran for mayor of Berkeley, Jerry Rubin and Bill Miller.
 Let’s start with the more legitimately Telegraph of them, Miller.

 Bill Miller ran the General Store on Telegraph, a head shop.
 For several months in early 1967, he wrote a column for the Berkeley Citizen, a short-lived newspaper with left credentials, but well to the center of the Barb.

 He was in and out of trouble with the police.
 Mostly in.